phanindranalam/fitly-rag/README.md

          to answer that.
 ```

-Ask that same question of most AI tools and you'll get something like *"approximately 250 candidates, which is typical for a Senior SRE role."*
+An ungrounded AI assistant can easily produce something like *"approximately 250 candidates, which is typical for a Senior SRE role."*

 **That number does not exist.** Not in this posting, not in any posting — job ads don't contain application counts.
 It was invented, and it sounded completely reasonable, and you'd have no way to tell.